microsoft/qsharp/katas/content/linear_algebra/index.md

 For a $2 \times 2$ matrix $A$, the determinant is defined as $|A| = A_{0,0} \cdot A_{1,1} - A_{0,1} \cdot A_{1,0}$.

 For larger matrices, the determinant is defined through determinants of sub-matrices.
-You can learn more from [Wikipedia](https://en.wikipedia.org/wiki/Determinant) or from [Wolfram MathWorld](http://mathworld.wolfram.com/Determinant.html).
+You can learn more about the determinant of matrices from [Wikipedia](https://en.wikipedia.org/wiki/Determinant) or from [Wolfram MathWorld](http://mathworld.wolfram.com/Determinant.html).

 @[exercise]({
     "id": "linear_algebra__inverse_matrix_ex",